karloygard/xcomfortd/README.md

 A simple application for forwarding events to and from an MQTT server is provided.
-This can be used eg. to interface an xComfort installation with [homebridge-mqttswitch](https://github.com/ilcato/homebridge-mqttswitch) or [IFTTT](https://ifttt.com/), with a little imagination.
+This can be used eg. to interface an xComfort installation with [homebridge-mqttswitch](https://github.com/ilcato/homebridge-mqttswitch) or [Home Assistant](https://home-assistant.io/), with a little imagination.
 The application subscribes to the topics:

     "+/set/dimmer" (accepts values from 0-100)
     "+/set/switch" (accepts true or false)